-Each month ACCESS LYNX participates in community outreach activities.
-These are primarily community and social service associations, affiliations, and agencies that invite LYNX staff to speak about the ACCESS LYNX program.
-While these events have been postponed more recently due to the public health issues, ACCESS LYNX will participate as community events are rescheduled.
+ACCESS LYNX will participate in upcoming community outreach activities as they are available due to COVID-19 restrictions.
+The events are primarily community and social service associations, affiliations, and agencies that invite LYNX staff to speak about the ACCESS LYNX program.
+While these events have been postponed due to the pandemic, in person meetings are returning and ACCESS LYNX will participate as community events are scheduled.